 - 1 medium onion, thinly sliced

-- 1 cup all purpose flour
+- 1 1/4 cup EACH: buttermilk AND all-purpose flour

-- ½ teaspoon salt
+- ½ teaspoon EACH: salt AND smoked paprika

 - ¼ teaspoon black pepper

 - 1 lb. fresh green beans, rinsed, ends trimmed, and I cut them in half